 Let’s go ahead and demystify protein, this beautiful molecule that is so misunderstood.

-But isn’t keto higher fat than protein?
+Isn’t keto higher fat than protein?

 Contrary to common belief, it doesn’t matter how much fat you ingest in the keto diet.
 The only macro-nutrient that’s key to the keto diet is carbohydrate: keep the ingestion of carbs low enough, and your body will be forced to burn fat for energy instead of glucose (1).
 That’s what “being in ketosis” means.

 The myth of keto being a high fat diet originated from the most popular and studied medical application of keto, as in a diet to prevent epileptic seizures in children.
 Which was, not at all, a diet intended for fat loss.

 This strictly medical keto diet was high in fat for two reasons: to provide an increased amount of ketones reaching the brain to reduce (and in several cases completely stop) seizures, AND to prevent the children patients from losing too much weight and impeding their physical development.

 Therefore, if the intent on a keto diet is to lose body fat, then the consumption of fat needs to be reduced.
 Dietary intake will take precedence for energy burning, which means that if you eat all the fat needed for your body to burn as energy then it will not dip into its stored fat reserves.